Choosing a

 about the intense sun and heat.

-Another recurring theme was the character of neighborhoods.
+theme was the character of neighborhoods.
 Many

-homes are second homes or vacation homes, which usually means that
+local homes were originally built as second homes or vacation homes,

 there is little space for hobby activities.
 It also means that

-many houses are often vacant, or occupied by vacation renters.
+vacation renters.
 A neighborhood could be a ghost town

 during the week, and metamorphose into a busy vacation resort for the